-Ray is a 55-year-old man in Vancouver, Canada.
-He used to live in an emergency homeless shelter.
-But over the past couple years, he’s been able to pay for a place to live and courses to prepare him for his dream job — in part because he participated in a study called the New Leaf Project.
+Ray, a man in his 50s, used to live in an emergency homeless shelter in Vancouver, Canada.
+Then he participated in a study that changed his life.
+He was able to pay for a place to live and courses to prepare him for his dream job.

-The study, conducted by the charity Foundations for Social Change in partnership with the University of British Columbia, was fairly simple.
+The newly published, peer reviewed PNAS study, conducted by the charity Foundations for Social Change in partnership with the University of British Columbia, was fairly simple.
 It identified 50 people in the Vancouver area who had become homeless in the past two years.
 In spring 2018, it gave them each one lump sum of $7,500 (in Canadian dollars).
 And it told them to do whatever they wanted with the cash.

 “At first, I thought it was a little far-fetched — too good to be true,” Ray said.
 “I went with one of the program representatives to a bank and we opened up a bank account for me.
 Even after the money was there, it took me a week for it to sink in.”